March 6 - March 29, 2026

 John Worthing

-Christopher Salazar is a Resident Acting Company Member.
-Alley Theatre credits include The Da Vinci Code, Seared, Agatha Christie’s The Murder of Roger Ackroyd, Ken Ludwig’s Baskerville: A Sherlock Holmes Mystery, Noises Off, and Thornton Wilder’s The Emporium.
+Christopher Salazar (Friar Lawrence) is a Resident Acting Company Member.
+Alley Theatre credits include Seared, The Importance of Being Earnest, Agatha Christie’s The Murder of Roger Ackroyd, Ken Ludwig’s Baskerville: A Sherlock Holmes Mystery, Noises Off, 72 miles to go…, and The Servant of Two Masters.
 Select regional credits include: three seasons with the Oregon Shakespeare Festival, and the world premieres of The Copper Children, The Way the Mountain Moved, and Off the Rails; 11 productions at The Old Globe.
 On TV: Robert Torres on Jane, The Virgin.
 MFA: Old Globe Theatre/ USD, BA: UNC-Chapel Hill.
 Love always to Amy.

 Rob Melrose